fornitsumfornis/Workaround-For-When-the-NTP-Port-is-Blocked/README.md

 # Workaround For When the NTP Port is Blocked
 Sometimes the NTP port can be blocked (such as at Universities).
 This script(s) allows the raspberry pi to still have the correct time without going through the NTP port.

-## ARM Distributions Supported
+## Distributions Supported
-### Raspbian
-It could work on other distributions as well including other non-ARM distribultions.
+If your distribution has an /etc/rc.local file then it should work

 ## Dependencies